Yes, You Can be a Stay-at-Home Nurse

 Over-the-phone triage and disease-management and monitoring services are in great demand.
 Your employer/company provides you with the software and equipment you need to field calls from patients who have health questions.
 You provide a private room.
 You might also make outbound calls to perform health checks on patients with chronic conditions such as diabetes, COPD and cardiovascular disease.

-Large pharmacy chains like CVS need telehealth nurses to answer calls from patients, caregivers, and medical providers about diseases, treatment protocols, and new drugs.
+to answer calls from patients, caregivers, and medical providers about diseases, treatment protocols, and new drugs.

-The Bureau of Labor Statistics projects 8 percent growth through 2022 in the medical transcription field, making this another great work-from-home choice for nurses.
+in the medical transcription field, making this another great work-from-home choice for nurses.
 You transcribe recordings made by physicians into medical reports and other correspondence.
 You can align yourself with medical transcription service providers to receive assignments, or become an independent contractor and market yourself directly to doctors, hospitals, clinics, and medical malpractice law offices in your area.

 HOME HEALTH CARE